laszlocph/gimlet-docs/docs/reference/gitops-repo.md

         │   └── kustomization.yaml
 ```

-- **config** Stores *Kustomize* bases for the deployed applications.
-Your application manifests that are common in all environments.
 - **masterTemplate** Stores a generic application blueprint.
 Gimlet uses this template for all new deployments.
 - **releases** is where the deployed application configuration is.
 FluxCD listens on these folders.